Some people on treatment for PNH may continue to experience fatigue

 PNH=paroxysmal nocturnal hemoglobinuria.

-Important safety information
+Important safety

 IMPORTANT SAFETY INFORMATION FOR VOYDEYA